Data-Reply/bwc-streaming-UEBA/README.md

   ![pool](./img/pool.png)

 **NB.
-We suggest to  select `AWS` as Cloud provider and `eu-central-1` as region**
+We suggest selecting `AWS` as Cloud provider and `eu-central-1` as region**

 ### 5. Connecting to Flink
 You can use your web browser or console to enter Flink SQL statements.
-In this project the workspace integrated in Confluent was used.
+In this project, the workspace integrated in Confluent was used.
   * **Web UI** - click on the button `Open SQL workspace` on your Flink Compute Pool You now have to set which catalog and database you want to use:

     - Set the environment name **`Streaming-UEBA-Marketing-Analytics`** as catalog,
     - and the cluster name **`Streaming-UEBA-Marketing-Analytics-cluster`** as database

-    via the dropdown boxes, see graphic below
+    via the dropdown boxes, see the graphic below

     ![workspace](./img/workspace.png)

   * **Console** - copy/paste the command from your Flink Compute Pool to the command line.
-    Of course you could also use the the Flink SQL Shell.
-For this, you need to have Confluent Cloud Console tool installed and be logged in with correct access rights.
+    Of course, you could also use the Flink SQL Shell.
+For this, you need to have the Confluent Cloud Console tool installed and be logged in with correct access rights.
       Copy the command out of the Compute Pool Window and execute it in your terminal (we prefer iterm2).
   ```bash
   confluent flink shell --compute-pool <pool id> --environment <env-id>